jahidshawon19/Basic-Coding-Problem-In-Python/README.md

 # Basic-Problem-In-Python
 <ol>
-    <li style="color: crimson;">An array will contain 10 integers.
+    <li>An array will contain 10 integers.
 Find the square of the first 5 numbers and place it in another array called square.
 Find the cube of the last 5 numbers and put it in another array called cube.
 Find the sum of the last 2 arrays and put it in the variable named total.</li>
+    <li>How to swap two numbers without temporary variable.</li>
+    <li>Find Factorial of any number</li>
 </ol>